TeXitoi/osmpbfreader-rs/README.md

  - provide a high level function that, given a `|&OsmObject| -> bool`, returns a structure with all the filtered objects plus their dependencies;
- - decompress the `osmformat::Block`s in parallel.
+ - decompress the `osmformat::Block`s in parallel;
+ - read header to check that we support all needed features.